digidem/kappa-osm/README.md

 Marks the element `id` as deleted.
 Since all data is append-only in the database, this does not actually delete data, but instead writes a brand new version of the document with `{ deleted: true }` set on it.

-TODO: explain why one needs to pass in `element` still & what that means

 Deleted ways, nodes, and relations are all still returned by the `query` API.
 The nodes of a deleted way are not included in the results.